mv22003/Assignment2_DataScience/README.md

 5. [notebook_feature_extraction.ipynb](notebook_feature_extraction.ipynb) --> Jupyter notebook where we can extract the features of both the test and control groups, verifying the dataframe and saving them to a csv.

-6. regression_models.ipynb --> Jupyter Notebook were we call our matrix and perform several regression models and compare them to a dummy regressor to understand the performance of each.
+6. models_control.ipynb --> Jupyter Notebook were we call our matrix and perform several regression models and compare them to a dummy regressor to understand the performance of each.
+7. models_test.ipynb